How To Wholesale Real Estate In New Jersey: Step-By-Step (2024)

 For some investors, the Double Close exit strategy is preferred because this technique allows them to not disclose the amount of their profit (to either the new buyer or the seller).
 In addition, the second transaction’s sale would need no license because the wholesaler is the property seller.

-But note that the Double Closing exit strategy requires the wholesaler to have the capital required to close, even if temporarily.
+However, note that the double closing exit strategy requires the wholesaler to have the capital required to close, even if temporarily.
 For those who need to borrow this capital, there are hard money lenders and transactional funding providers with programs to meet this need.

 Real estate wholesaling is legal in New Jersey if wholesalers in the Garden State can operate within the state’s real estate license laws.

-As a reminder, real estate law in New Jersey (RS 45:15-1) requires a real estate license under these circumstances -
+As a reminder, real estate law in New Jersey (RS 45:15-1) requires a real estate license under certain circumstances.

 How Much Do Real Estate Wholesalers Make In New Jersey?